 Hijras Supposed to Have the Ability to Bless

-This third gender community according to Indian society is supposed to have the ability to bless.
+This x gender community according to Indian society is supposed to have the ability to bless.
 Most people seek blessings while a child is born or a new marriage takes place.

 During the birth rites, they came to the homes seeking information from the hospitals or the neighbors.
 They come with their troupe and start dancing and singing folk songs.